Resources include books, journals, databases, websites and grey literature.

-Books for Sports Science can also be found on Floor 2 beginning at shelfmark 796.
+Books for physical education can be found on Floor 2 at shelf mark 372.
+Books for Sports Science can be found on Floor 2 at shelf mark 796.

-A database is a platform for searching across various information resources such as journal articles, conference reports, books, book chapters
+A database is a platform for searching across various information resources such as journal articles, conference reports, books and book chapters.

 Grey literature is information which is not formally published in sources such as books or journals.

-A selection of websites for Physical Education and Sports Science are:
+A selection of websites and resources for COVID-19.

 HSE website contains resources and helpful advice for healthcare staff, patients and the public.